 Body Art Supervision Information

 The body art statutes do not set a maximum number of technicians a licensed body artist may supervise at one time.
 However, Minnesota Statutes, Section 146B.03, Subd.
-4(4) states that a temporary technician seeking licensure must provide, "proof of completing a minimum of 200 hours of supervised experience within each area for which the applicant is seeking a license..."
+4(4) and Subd.
+12 state that a temporary technician seeking licensure must provide, a log of supervised experience.
 Minnesota Statutes, section 146B.01, Subd.
 28 defines supervision as:

 "Supervision" means the physical presence of a technician licensed under this chapter while a body art procedure is being performed.